The 4 Regions Of Central Italy

 The Dunarobba Fossil Forest is an ancient forest that existed 3 million years ago.

-For further information on taking a trip to any region of Italy or Europe, either contact your local travel agent, a specialist tour operator or the Italian National Tourist Office.
+For further information on taking a trip to any region of Italy, contact your local travel agent, a specialist tour operator or the Italian National Tourist Office.

 If you are considering a trip to the North of Italy then check out my recent Italian Adventure.